xnuinside/simple-ddl-parser/README.md

 ### How does it work?

 Parser tested on different DDLs for PostgreSQL & Hive.
-But idea to support as much as possible DDL dialects (Vertica, Oracle, Hive, MsSQL, etc.).
+But idea to support as much as possible DDL dialects (AWS Redshift, Oracle, Hive, MsSQL, etc.).
 You can check dialects sections after `Supported Statements` section to get more information that statements from dialects already supported by parser.
 **If you need some statement, that not supported by parser yet**: please provide DDL example & information about that is it SQL dialect or DB.

 Types that are used in your DB does not matter, so parser must also work successfuly to any DDL for SQL DB.
 Parser is NOT case sensitive, it did not expect that all queries will be in upper case or lower case.
 So you can write statements like this: